Essendon Football Club: Post-Reynolds era and the "Slugging Seventies" (1961–1980)

 John Coleman started his coaching career at Essendon in 1961, thus ending the Dick Reynolds era at the club.
 In the same year, Essendon finished the season mid-table, and supporters were not expecting too much for the following season.
 However, the club blitzed the opposition in 1962, losing only two matches and finishing top of the table.
 Both losses were to the previous year's grand finalists.
 The finals posed no problems for the resurgent Dons, easily accounting for Carlton in the season's climax, winning the 1962 Premiership by 32 points.
 This was a remarkable result for Coleman, who, in just his second season of coaching, claimed the ultimate prize in Australian football.
 As so often is the case after a flag, the following two years were below standard.
 A further premiership in 1965 (won from 4th position on the ladder) was also unexpected due to periods of poor form during the 1965 season.
 The Bombers were a different club when the finals came around, but some of the credit for the improvement was given to the influence of Brian Sampson and Ted Fordham during the finals.
 Coleman's time as coach turned out to be much like his playing career: highly successful but cut short when he had to stand down due to health problems in 1967.
 Only six years later, on the eve of the 1973 season, he died of a heart attack at just 44 years of age.

 Following Coleman's retirement, the club experienced tough times on and off the field.
 Finals appearances were rare for the side, which was often in contention for the wooden spoon.
-Essendon did manage to make the 1968 VFL Grand Final, but it lost to Carlton by just three points and did not make it back to the big stage for a 15 years.
+Essendon did manage to make the 1968 VFL Grand Final, but it lost to Carlton by just three points and did not make it back to the big stage for 15 years.